Tasmanian pepper – Experience the difference!

 Because freeze dried pepper is a bit more expensive it is best used as a garnish in a meal, dessert or in a cocktail.

 Air dried pepperberry looks exactly like traditional peppercorns but packs much more of a punch!
 Although it lacks the soft fruitiness of freeze dried pepperberry it makes up for it in spicy potency!
 If you intend to use pepperberry in a grinder then you need air dried berries.

 Pepperberry leaf and berries contain more anti-oxidants than blueberries!

-Pepperberry is recognised in indigenous culture but very little details on usage is known.
+Indigenous uses of pepperberry are not recorded asides from use as a remedy for tooth ache.
 Early European settlers used it in flavouring and identified it as having commercial importance in 1804.
 At some stage the plant was imported to Cornwall in the UK and grown to produce “Cornish pepper”!
 However it was not until the 1990’s that significant efforts were made to develop an industry.
 Now orchards are beginning to appear around Tasmania as the industry transitions from wild harvest to orchard based production.